lbeesleyBIOSTAT/ProstatePredictions/README.md

 # ProstatePredictions
 RShiny application that provides metastasis and death rate predictions for prostate cancer patients.

+Created by Lauren J Beesley.
+Contact: lbeesley@umich.edu

 This application can be run in R using the following commands:

 install.packages(c('shiny'), dependencies = TRUE)